opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 `timezone` | UTC | Timezone applied on datetime fields in query and response

 <aside>
-The sum of `start` and `rows` parameters must not exceed 10000.
+The sum of `offset` and `limit` parameters must not exceed 10000.
 Use the export API to download all records.
 </aside>